bazel-contrib/rules_fuzzing/README.md

 rules_fuzzing_init()
 ```

-> NOTE: Replace this snippet with the latest WORKSPACE setup instructions in the release notes.
+> NOTE: Replace this snippet with the [latest release instructions](https://github.com/bazelbuild/rules_fuzzing/releases/latest).
 To get the latest unreleased features, you may need to change the `urls` and `sha256` attributes to fetch from `HEAD`.
+For more complex `WORKSPACE` files, you may also need to reconcile conflicting dependencies; read more in the [Bazel documentation](https://docs.bazel.build/versions/master/external.html).

 ### Configuring the .bazelrc file